 In favour of excellent surf, all-night benders, colourful colonial towns and the odd volcano hike, few travellers stray off the well-trodden gringo trail along Nicaragua’s Pacific coast.

-However, this truly unique part of the country where nature dominates and roads don’t exist is definitely worth a detour.
+However over on the east, the Rio San Juan leads from Lake Nicaragua to the Carribean and this truly unique part of the country where nature dominates and roads don’t exist is definitely worth a detour.

 We spent a little over two weeks in the area soaking up a different kind of island life on the Islas Solentiname, setting foot on Caribbean shores and venturing into the farthest arteries of the Indio Maiz.

-Here’s everything you need to know before venturing to this little explored corner of Nicaragua.
+Here’s everything you need to know before venturing to this little-explored corner of Nicaragua.

 Along the Rio San Juan, San Carlos is really the only place to replenish your wallet.
 There are several ATMs in town so take more than you think you will need for the entire river adventure.